cnukaus/learner/Exercise02.md

 ..* Knime or WEKA

-then save to Exercise02 folder and commit, pull request
+Then save to Exercise02 folder and commit, pull request

 ### Bonus 作业